The probabilistic world: Quantum field theory

+At least conceptually one can express the fully ordered form~\eqref{CA5} of the free step evolution operator in the Hamiltonian form~\eqref{CA7} and solve the operator equation~\eqref{VP14}.
+This demonstrates the emergence of a quantum field theory in the operator formulation.
+The Schrödinger equation~\eqref{VP15} acts on arbitrary states.
+As emphasized already, the formulation in terms of a continuous Schrödinger equation is expected to become useful if a continuum limit exists for a sufficiently smooth wave function.

-We have formulated the evolution equation for the local probabilistic information in terms of creation and annihilation operators.
-This demonstrates that the concepts of quantum theories form fermions arise in a natural way for our generalized Ising model.
+The formulation of the evolution equation for the local probabilistic information in terms of fermionic creation and annihilation operators demonstrates that the concepts of quantum theories for fermions arise in a natural way for our generalized Ising model.
 Already for the very simple cellular automaton discussed here the dynamics of many particle states can be quite involved.
-For smooth wave function for only a few particles the continuum limit leads to important simplifications.
+For smooth wave function for only a few particles the continuum limit may lead to important simplifications.
 The corresponding Schr\"odinger equation for a $n$-particle state can be solved by employing perturbative concepts that realize that particles move essentially freely, with only occasional scattering.
-We will not pursue this discussion here since more powerful methods as a map to a quantum field theory for fermions represented by a Grassmann functional integral \cite{CWFIM,CWFCS} are available for exact or approximate solutions of such systems.
+The bit-fermion map to a quantum field theory for fermions represented by a Grassmann functional integral \cite{CWFIM,CWFCS} is a powerful tool for exact or approximate solutions of such systems.
+It holds for generalized Ising models in arbitrary dimensions.
+(For different maps between Ising spins or bosons to fermions which are specific to two-dimensional models see refs.~\cite{PLECH, BER1, BER2, SAM, ITS, PLE1, FUR, NAO, COL, DNS}

-\paragraph*{Particular Thirring model }
+\paragraph*{Particular Thirring model}

+A standard formulation of fermionic quantum field theories employs a functional integral for Grassmann variables.
+It is indeed possible to translate a given step evolution operator into the language of Grassmann functional integrals.
+We will not discuss here the general bit-fermion map which realizes this translation.
+We only refer to some of the results.
+In particular, one may ask if known simple two-dimensional quantum field theories for fermions with interactions can find a useful formulation as probabilistic cellular automata.
+We provide an example that this is indeed possible for certain types of Thirring- or Gross-Neveu models.